EduardoZepeda/coffee-bytes-hugo/content/posts/caracteristicas-basicas-de-una-api-rest/index.en.md

 This publication is a minimal guide of practical tips on REST API design, I don't go too deep into the theory.
 On top of that, I may oversimplify many concepts in order to keep the text as short and simple as possible.

-In the next post I will talk about some more subjective questions such as: how to return JSON correctly, how much to nest an API, what are the ways to version a REST API, and what are some of the ways to version a REST API.
+In the next post I will talk about some more subjective questions such as: how to return JSON correctly, how to nest an API, what are the ways to version a REST API, and what are some of the ways to version a REST API.

 ## What is an API?